 For those daring users, who modified parts of SHERPA according to their own needs or who added own modules and who would like to distribute the code, the makedist script is available.
-Its options are listed in Table 2.
-Note that a successful generation requires the following preparation.
-Before creating a distribution, all automatically generated process libraries must be removed.
-These libraries can be found in a directory called ./Process, which is either situated in the current working directory or in the one explicitly specified by having set a path before.
-Removing the libraries is then simply accomplished through rm -rf Process/.
+Its options can be listed by running makedist --help.